School of Computer Science

 2008 video concept detection task and

 2010 multimedia event detection task.
-Recent techniques developed in his group have produced top video content recognition accuracies in various challenges like TRECVID and MediaEval.
+Recent techniques developed in his lab have produced top video content recognition accuracies in various competitions like the YouTube-8M Video Understanding Challenge.

 He was also the main developer of